Alex (parrot): Death

 Alex was found dead in his cage on September 6, 2007, at age 31, appearing to have died sometime overnight.
 His death came as a surprise, as the average life-span for a grey parrot in captivity is 45 years.
 His last words were "You be good.
 I love you.
 See you tomorrow." which he would say every night when Pepperberg left the laboratory.
 Alex's necropsy revealed no discernible cause of death, though it was later stated to be "either a fatal arrhythmia, heart attack or stroke" associated with arteriosclerosis.

 Criticisms

 Some academics have expressed skepticism of Pepperberg's findings and suggested that Alex's communications is operant conditioning.
 Nim Chimpsky, a chimpanzee, was thought to be using language, but there is some debate over whether he simply imitated his teacher.
 Herbert Terrace, who worked with Nim Chimpsky, says he thinks Alex performed by rote rather than by using language; he claims Alex's responses are "a complex discriminating performance", adding that he believes that in every situation, "there is an external stimulus that guides his response."

+Legacy

+In 2022, an African Grey Parrot named Apollo became viral for identifying objects and colours, taught by his owners, Dalton and Tori using the same model-rival methods inspired by how Pepperberg taught Alex.